 Payments to the Health Buy-Out Waiver Program are also reflected in Box 1.

-Box 1 is reduced by contributions to deferred compensation and/or tax deferred annuity accounts, pension plan, TransitBenefit, and other programs that are not subject to federal taxes.
+Box 1 is reduced by contributions to deferred compensation and/or tax deferred annuity accounts, pension plan, Commuter Benefits, and other programs that are not subject to federal taxes.
 These amounts are shown in Boxes 12 and 14.

 *Benefits Included in Box 1:*

-Taxable fringe benefits, including union legal services, education, motor vehicle use, parking, TransitBenefit administrative fees for the Premium TransitChek MetroCard, and Health Club Reimbursement are shown in Box 14.
+Taxable fringe benefits, including union legal services, education, motor vehicle use, parking, Commuter Benefits administrative fees for the Premium TransitChek MetroCard, Health Club Reimbursement, and Wellness Program are shown in Box 14.
 The amount for taxable fringe benefits is included in Box 1.

 The amount of federal income tax withheld from your wages for the year is shown in Box 2.

-Social security wages are reduced for health insurance premiums, TransitBenefit, and some flexible spending program contributions.
+Social security wages are reduced for health insurance premiums, Commuter Benefits, and some flexible spending program contributions.
 Social security wages are not affected by deferred compensation or pension contributions.

 Box 6 shows the total Medicare tax withheld from your pay during the year.
 Most employees pay 1.45% of covered wages for Medicare tax.
 There is no maximum Medicare wage base for the Medicare portion of FICA.
 FICA is comprised of Medicare and social security.